What do we do?

 We aren’t able to help with funding for equipment.
 The way we work is by loaning equipment so you know it’s going to work for you.
 After the loan period ends, we ask you to find your own funding to buy your own replacements.

-I have a sensory impairment, not a physical impairment.
+I have a sensory or learning impairment, not a physical impairment.
 Are you able to help me?

 The StarGaze Project

 Our StarGaze project provides the introduction, support and loan of special technology when it matters most - usually in intensive care immediately following a traumatic injury (eg one that causes paralysis), severe stroke or sudden illness (e.g. Guillain-Barré syndrome or rapidly progressive MND).
 If a patient is unable to speak or access technology as a result of their condition, We help them to use gaze control or similarly powerful assistive technology to achieve whatever is most important to them.

 How can I make a referral?